Brent Honeywell Jr.: Los Angeles Dodgers

 On July 13, 2024, Honeywell was claimed off waivers by the Los Angeles Dodgers.
 He pitched in 10 games for the Dodgers, working 20 1/3 innings, with a 2.21 ERA, 12 strikeouts and picked up his first big league save against the San Francisco Giants on July 25.
 Honeywell was designated for assignment by the Dodgers on August 18.
 Honeywell cleared waivers and was outrighted to the Triple-A Oklahoma City Baseball Club on August 20.
 He was added back to the major league roster on August 31.
 On the season, he pitched 34 1/3 innings in 18 games with a 2.62 ERA for the Dodgers.

 Honeywell was added to the National League Championship Series roster, after missing the first round of the playoffs, due to an injury to Alex Vesia.
 He pitched 7 2/3 innings over two games, and allowed four runs on eight hits.
 He pitched in long relief in two games the Dodgers lost, but the team credited him with eating innings and saving the bullpen for the next game.
 He made his World Series debut in the eighth inning of Game 4, allowing five runs on four hits and one walk in just one inning.
 He threw 50 pitches in the inning, setting a new record for the most pitches thrown in one inning of a World Series game.
-Honeywell was non tendered by the Dodgers on November 22, 2024, and became a free agent.
+Honeywell was non-tendered by the Dodgers on November 22, 2024 and became a free agent.

+San Diego Padres (second stint)

+On February 23, 2026, Honeywell signed a minor league contract with the San Francisco Giants.
+He was released by San Francisco prior to the start of the regular season on March 28.

+On August 14, 2026, Honeywell signed a minor league contract with the San Diego Padres.